Skip to main content

 Are there disability friendly/specific University sports?

-Physical disABILITY Sports Tasmania provides people with physical disability the opportunity to participate in sport at all levels.
+Physical disABILITY Sports Tasmania provides people with physical disabilities the opportunity to participate in sport at all levels.

-Special Olympics Australia give people with intellectual disability the opportunity to play sport on their own terms.
+Special Olympics Australia gives people with intellectual disabilities the opportunity to play sports on their own terms.

-New Horizons is an inclusive sport and recreation organisation, open to everyone.
+New Horizons is an inclusive sport and recreation organization open to everyone.

 What is UTAS currently doing to increase accessibility and disability-friendly infrastructure on the new Hobart and Newnham Campuses?

 UTAS has a Disability Inclusion Action Plan [2022-2024], available here.
-In this plan, UTAS has actioned to include disability expertise in the design process for new University buildings or campuses, including the fittings, furnishings, and equipment.
-If you feel strongly about the infrastructure of a new building, or have any suggestions, the people responsible for this action are:
+In this plan, UTAS has taken action to include disability expertise in the design process for new University buildings or campuses, including the fittings, furnishings, and equipment.
+If you feel strongly about the infrastructure of a new building or have any suggestions, the people responsible for this action are:

 1. Infrastructure and Development Services, Chief Operating Officer: David.Clerk@utas.edu.au